IDMNYU/audiolab/docs/synths.md

 - a large (5-panel) Serge modular system built for IDM by [Patch Point](https://www.patch-point.com/) in Berlin, using PCBs designed by [Random\*Source](http://randomsource.net/) based on the "4th Generation" Serge systems from 1979-1980.
 - a smaller (2-panel) Serge modular system built by [Luther Bradfute](https://www.lbradfute.com/) in Tennessee based on the [73-75](http://www.73-75.com/) project by [The Human Comparator](http://www.thehumancomparator.net/) in Stockholm.
 This synthesizer uses the designs from the original 1973 Serge modular systems developed at CalArts.
-- two panels of modules designed by noted synthesizer designer [Ian Fritz](http://ijfritz.byethost4.com/), produced in Serge-compatible format by Paul Akin at [Uglysound Electronics](https://www.facebook.com/uglysoundelectronics/photos/a.541139732601896/560792510636618/?type=1&theater).
+- two panels of modules by noted synthesizer designer [Ian Fritz](http://ijfritz.byethost4.com/), produced in Serge-compatible format by Paul Akin at [Uglysound Electronics](https://www.facebook.com/uglysoundelectronics/photos/a.541139732601896/560792510636618/?type=1&theater).
+- a [Black Swamp](https://www.muffwiggler.com/forum/viewtopic.php?t=147603) panel designed by Jon Peters, based on the CGS [SWAMP](https://www.modulargrid.net/s/cgs-swamp) Serge-compatible panel developed by Ken Stone, built by Charlie Kerr at [Loudest Warning](http://www.loudestwarning.co.uk/).
 - the [Shelfisizer](https://github.com/IDMNYU/shelfisizer), a set of Arduino-based Serge-compatible modules designed and built by Luke.
 - a [Vermona DRM1 MKIII](https://www.vermona.com/en/products/drums-percussion/product/drm1-mkiii/) analog drum synthesizer, with a custom patchbay built by Luke to interface with the Serge system.
 - a [TTSH](http://build.thehumancomparator.net/), an open-source reimagining of the 1971 ARP 2600, designed by The Human Comparator and custom-built for Luke by Patch Point.